Getting Started: Pathway for Engineers

 npm install @forwardimpact/pathway

-If your organization hasn't provided a framework data bundle, bootstrap starter data to explore with:
+If your organization hasn't provided a standard data bundle, bootstrap starter data to explore with:

 npx fit-map init